haicheviet/personal-space/site/content/posts/python-monorepo-part1/index.en.md

 ### One python environment rule all

-The second interesting choice we made was to use editable installs for libraries.
-Using poetry, this is done with `path` dependencies: `poetry add ../../lib/grpc`.
-When we install an internal library this way, everything generally works the same as if we installed it from a package repository — we can import from it, and its dependencies get installed — but it also links back to the local library directory.
-If you edit the library locally, there’s now no need to reinstall it, solving the problem of library changes being difficult
+The second interesting choice we made was to use editable installations for libraries.
+With Poetry, this can be accomplished using path dependencies, as shown by the command: `poetry add ../../libs/ml`.
+When we set up an internal library in this manner, its behavior closely mirrors that of a library installed from a package repository.
+We can import from it, and its dependencies are installed.
+Additionally, it maintains a link to the local library directory.
+This means that if we modify the library locally, there's no further need for reinstallation, effectively addressing the challenges of updating the library.

-Using poetry, we can debug and make cross change so smoothly in this demo below
+In the demonstration below, you'll see how seamlessly we can debug and implement cross-changes.

 TODO: add gif here